ayoola-moore/sign-in-form/README.md

 ## A few note
 - I have added a placeholder to input field.
 I thought it was necessary.
 The aim was not to break the spec but fill in the technical gaps where the spec does not cover.
-- I have also added the styled-components directly within the component files with only one exception.
-This is because the component for this particular project are small sized and are more readable.
-Some however, prefer to have styled component on a seperate file.

 ## Available Scripts